 \subsection{Motivating Example}

-The inherent biases and errors in the inductive bias due to attention mechanisms~\cite{cao2024towards} are critical factors affecting the stability of MRL.
-In this subsection, we explain in further detail how the error in inductive bias affects the representational alignment between molecular pairs and the stability of MRL with the example in Fig. \ref{fig1}.
+The inherent biases and errors in the inductive bias introduced by attention mechanisms~\cite{cao2024towards} are critical factors affecting the stability of MRL.
+In this subsection, we explain in further detail how such errors in inductive bias affect the representational alignment between molecular pairs and the stability of MRL with the example in Fig. \ref{fig1}.